learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 LICENSE.md              myfile.md               package-lock.json       test
 ```

-Now when you run `npm test` again, both tests should now be passing!
+When you run `npm test` again, both tests should now be passing!

 This is the general workflow you will follow when working on assignments with
+tests:

-tests.
-Install the tools needed for the test, then run the test initially to see
+1. Install the tools needed for the test by running `npm install` (or `npm i`)
-what tests you need to pass.
-Work on the assignment with those tests in mind.
-As
+1. Run the test initially to see what tests you need to pass.
+1. Work on the assignment with those tests in mind.
-you work, you can run `npm test` as many times as you'd like to test your work.
+1. As you work, run `npm test` as many times as you'd like to test your code.
-Once all your tests are passing, it's time submit your assignment - or is it?
+1. Once all your tests are passing, it's time submit your assignment - or is it?

 ### Pushing your Changes to GitHub